jdno/f1-api/CONTRIBUTING.md

 ## How to release a new version

-Only members of Hello Bits can cut a new release.
+Only maintainers of Nord SDK can cut a new release.
 The process is largely automated to avoid errors and mistakes.
 These are the steps necessary to create a new release and publish it to [crates.io]: